neu-cs4530/team-project-4f/README.md

 #### Using the Feature
 After starting Covey.Town, user will notice a new panel containing several buttons.
 These buttons represents available fast travel locations within the current town.
 Users can then click on any one of these buttons to be teleported to the location they selected.
 This ability currently have no cooldown timer, no location and privilege restrictions.
 Player can engage in fast travel wherever and whenever they want, for unlimited number of times.

+#### Adding new Fast Travel locations
+To add new Fast Travel Locations:
+1. Navigate to /frontend/src/components/world/FastTravelConstants.ts
+2. Add location as constant, including its name and a boundingBox specifying its location and size (for use if/when location restriction is implemented)
+3. Add the newly added constant into the getFastTravelAreas function within the same file.
+4. Add the new location's label on the minimap in the MinMap.tsx file within the same folder.
+See above for detailed instructions.

 ### Feature 3: Sprinting
 Hold down left Shift key to move faster.